WebAssembly/spec/spectec/test-prose/TEST.md

   - Under the context $with_locals(C, x_1*, (SET t)*), the instruction sequence instr_2* is valid with the instruction type t_2* ->_ x_2* t_3*.

 Instrs_ok/sub
-- the instruction sequence instr* is valid with the instruction type it' if:
+- the instruction sequence instr* is valid with the instruction type it if:
-  - instr* is valid with the instruction type it.
+  - instr* is valid with the instruction type it'.
-  - it matches it'.
+  - it' matches it.
-  - it' is valid.
+  - it is valid.

 Instrs_ok/frame
 - the instruction sequence instr* is valid with the instruction type t* :: t_1* ->_ x* t* :: t_2* if: